 - Maintaining muscle mass for the performance of activities of daily living.
 Muscles follow the rule of use it or lose it.

-- Promoting flexibility in joints to help arthritis, maintain range of motion with wear and tear, and improve muscle flexibility.
+- Promotion of flexibility in joints to help arthritis, maintain range of motion with wear and tear, and improve muscle flexibility.

 The mental benefits of exercise include:

-- Increasing the release of endorphins, which are the body’s natural pain killer.
+- Increased release of endorphins, which are the body’s natural painkiller.

-- Improving quality of life with better function.
+- Improved quality of life with better function.

 - Stress relief through movement.

-- Preventing deterioration of memory and cognitive function areas of the brain that are affected by age.
+- Prevent deterioration of memory and cognitive function areas of the brain that are affected by age.

 - Social interaction through meeting others on the trail, at the gym, or in a fitness class/group.
 Exercising with a buddy can provide accountability and companionship.

 Physical activity doesn’t need to be elaborate or expensive.
 It can be as easy as taking the dog for daily walks, playing with your kids, doing a bodyweight workout at home, or saving time with high-intensity interval training.
 Check out our blog post about adding physical activity to your workday here.
 You can achieve these many benefits with cardio, resistance, and flexibility training.
 There are also a lot of free resources to use, just ensure you choose a credible source that is safe for your body.
 Choose a method and routine that fits your lifestyle and preferences to have consistent exercise in your daily life.